vishakhaac/Article-detection-by-sonar-radiation-/README.md

 The step-by-step procedure of how the project works:

-Data Loading and Preprocessing:
+# 1.Data Loading and Preprocessing:

-Load the dataset from a CSV file.

-Handle missing values and normalize numerical features.
+Load the dataset from a CSV file and Handle missing values and normalize numerical features.

 Applications: